harriott/vim-markdown/README.md

 My tweaks are marked 'JH'.

-I grab this repository with `GitHub CLI`: `gh repo clone vim-markdown`
+I grab this repository with `GitHub CLI`: `gh repo clone vim-markdown`.

 ## merging from preservim upstream